-Horses shall be identified before the age of 12 month or if they leave the place of birth permanent within 12 month from the date of birth.
+Horses must be identified before the age of 12 months, or if they leave the place of birth permanently within 12 months from the date of birth.

 Correct identification implies that the horse is identified by a transponder and has a passport issued by an approved organisation.
-In addition, the horse must be registered in the national Danish database.
+In addition, horses staying i Denmark permanently must be registered in the national Danish database.
 Contact SEGES, Heste for more information (firstname.lastname@example.org).

-The passport must have medical pages inserted in such a way that the passport is indivisible.
-The passport must always accompany the horse.
+The passport must have medical pages inserted in such a way that the passport is indivisible and must always accompany the horse.

 Information on issuing bodies in Denmark can be found here (in Danish)